jspaezp/sctree/vignettes/paper/paper.md

 in a wet-lab setting.

-The method to calculate variable importances based on random forests ha been previously described, and has been implemented in R by the `ranger` package [@Altmann2010;@Janitza2018;@Wright2017].
+The method to calculate variable importances based on random forests has been previously described, and has been implemented in R by the `ranger` package [@Altmann2010;@Janitza2018;@Wright2017].
-The suggestion of gating strategies is achieved by fitting a clasification tree using the implementation provided by the `partykit` R package [@Zeileis2015].
+The suggestion of gating strategies is achieved by fitting a classification tree using the implementation provided by the `partykit` R package [@Zeileis2015].

 In order to benchmark the quality of markers, we utilized a recall-based